 9. You can help them through any issues they have.

 Almost nobody operates at top performance levels all the time.
-In fact, some of your best people can struggle with specific issues that they would never discuss in public, but in a one-to-one, it all comes out.
-I worked with an exceptionally intellectually gifted person at Hewlett Packard.
+Some of your best people can struggle with specific issues they would never discuss in public, but it all comes out in a one-to-one.
+I worked with an exceptionally intellectually gifted person at Hewlett-Packard.
 He was so smart that he had to educate me for a couple of months to understand what he was talking about.

 His issue was talking in simple terms to simple people (like me and the rest of the planet).
-After spending so much time with him in one-on-one meetings, I finally started to get what he was saying.
+After spending so much time with him in one-on-one meetings, I finally started to understand what he said.
 This person, let’s call him Stephen, started a movement that led to a transformation in our outsourcing business worth over $300 million in savings, productivity improvement, and innovative thinking.
-I acted as his translator, his management advocate, and defended him against senior management detractors, and together we changed an organization of over 25,000 people.
+I acted as his translator and his management advocate and defended him against senior management detractors, and together, we changed an organization of over 25,000 people.

 10. You can coach them to success.

 Some people need to know they are on the right track.
-The act of coaching is not to tell people what to do and how to do it, but in effect, it is the art of helping people draw their own conclusions and giving them constructive feedback on how to reach that conclusion.
-If you give people the time and helpful guidance to come to the right conclusion, it feeds their self-confidence.
-Also, by helping them during the decision-making and problem-solving process, you instill in them your personal and professional values.
+Coaching is not to tell people what to do and how to do it; it is the art of helping people draw their conclusions and giving them constructive feedback on how to reach that conclusion.
+Giving people the time and helpful guidance to come to the right conclusion feeds their self-confidence.
+Also, by helping them during the decision-making and problem-solving process, you instill your personal and professional values in them.
 Always be respectful and help them get to that decision.
 Learn more about managing remote teams.

 If you do it right, they will follow you and be your supporter.
 Why?
 Because they know you support them, and you want them to be successful.